Hello. I am a mental health advocate and like many others, over the years I have experienced various life events that have impacted my mental health.

-I wanted to share some of my story for my first blog entry as this will set the scene for some of my future blogs and why I am so passionate about mental health awareness, and supporting those who are struggling.
-I also believe in discussing the contributing factors that lead to mental health issues, and for me the most important part is knowing the professional services, options and self care practises available that will help us heal, learn and recover from our experiences.
+I wanted to share some of my story for my first blog entry as this will set the scene for my future blogs and why I am so passionate about mental health awareness, and supporting those who are struggling.
+I also believe in discussing and highlighting the contributing factors that lead to mental health issues, and for me the most important part is knowing the professional services, options and self care practises available that will help us heal, learn and recover from our experiences.
 I also want to use my stories to educate others and to show people who are also struggling they are not alone, we should not have to live in shame and hide our experiences.
 Keeping quiet and isolating ourselves compounds our shame and feelings of inadequacy.

 My story starts when I was 2 years old and my dad died of lung cancer.
 I have no memories of my dad, but I feel his spirit watching over me, along with my gran who was and is also in her spirit form very feisty – she may be small but she be fierce!

 As a result of my dad passing away, it started a long journey of depression for my mum and difficult relationships with her children, we all suffered.
 At that time back in the 1970s there wasn’t the mental health support available as there is now, although now the NHS mental health service is in crisis due to funding cuts and people are being lost on long waiting lists trying to get access to therapy services.
 It’s a heartbreaking and frustrating situation.
-I have recently learned that my mum’s own upbringing was full of trauma and oppression, she was also a child of toxic parenting which created the learned behaviour my mum has continued.
+I have recently learnt that my mum’s own upbringing was full of trauma and oppression, she was also a child of toxic parenting which created the learned behaviour my mum has continued.
 For my siblings and I, we are determined to break this pattern.
 It has been a hard journey for each of us.

-My mum’s mental health has rapidly declined over many years, and now we are waiting for her to be tested for dementia, along with other mental health issues.
-As a result of my mum’s situation, it has also impacted me over many years.
-I have gone through bouts of depression, I struggle with anxiety at times and through my own life I have had some very traumatic experiences which has impacted my mental health with big repercussions of which I may share in later blogs… if I feel brave enough to reopen the locks I have placed on those memories.
+My mum’s mental health over the last few years has very noticeably declined and now we are waiting for her to be tested for dementia, along with other mental health issues.
+As a result of my mum’s situation, it has also impacted my siblings and I over many years.
+I have gone through bouts of depression, I struggle with anxiety attacks and through my own life I have had some traumatic experiences which has impacted my mental health with big repercussions of which I may share in later blogs… if I feel brave enough to reopen the locks I have placed on those memories.

-This is me, this is my face.
 I am at times raw and vulnerable, but I know I am also strong and I have overcome many adversities, like you have.
 We don’t have to be ashamed, we should be proud we have overcome many challenges.